 CSW 65 – March 15 – 26, 2021

-The sixty-fifth session of the Commission on the Status of Women will take place at the United Nations Headquarters in New York from 15 to 26 March 2021.
+The sixty-fifth session of the Commission on the Status of Women will take place at the United Nations Headquarters in New York.
 Because the UN is currently closed to visitors, the 2021 Forum will take place virtually.
-Information will be posted as it becomes available.

 Established in 1946, The Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.